Configure SAML2 authentication

 Alternatively you can use this site to generate a self-signed certificate.

 We need to specify where to look in the attributes sent in the response for email, team and name of the user.
 You can use the FriendlyName or the Name from the table below.
-Note that this will depend on your IDP and using the SAML Tracer plugin (see below) to see the response will be helpful in determining what fields you want to use.
+Note that this will depend on your IdP.
+You can use the SAML Tracer plugin (see below) to see the response.
+This will be helpful in determining the fields that you want to use.

 SAML attributes